lawrennd/qig-code/docs/source/api/duhamel.rst

 where :math:`\rho = e^{H}` with
 :math:`H = \sum_a \theta_a F_a - \psi(\theta) I`.

-Conceptually there are two evaluation strategies:
+Conceptually there are three evaluation strategies:

 - **Quadrature-based Duhamel** (``duhamel_derivative``,
   ``duhamel_derivative_simpson``):